keenehh/Database/DESIGN.md

-# Homework 7: Hash tables, I/O and Strings

-# Purpose:

-The purpose of this homework is to design and implement a simple database that will allow us to keep track of our customers and their information that we know about them.
-I will need to build a simple interface around this database that will allow me to read a database file from the disk, add customers, delete cuustomers, and save the database back to the file.
+The purpose of this project was to design and implement a simple database that will allow us to keep track of our customers and their information that we know about them.
+I would need to build a simple interface around this database that will allow me to read a database file from the disk, add customers, delete cuustomers, and save the database back to the file.
 I would need to store these customers into a hash table

 # typedef struct